aliasgharchakera/CUDA_Spring_2024/README.md

 ## Week 3

 We extend our knowledge of CUDA by getting to know how to pass a large array of data on the device (GPU).
 We also see how to time code on the CPU as well as on the GPU.

+## Week 4

+We extend our knowledge by starting work in 2D.
+We first start with creating a simple [image viewer in python](Week4/ImageViewer.ipynb).
+Next we see how to [lauch threads in 2D](Week4/Simple2D.ipynb).
+Then, we look at how to do [raw image processing in CUDA](Week4/RawImageProcessing.ipynb) and Finally, we wrap up this week with a small task where students are asked to finish an implementation of [matrix multiplication in CUDA](Week4/MatrixMultiplication_Task.ipynb).